 - The physician ascertained before the procedure that there was no bleeding, and bleeding began immediately following the procedure.

 Medically, physicians vary as to when they prefer to insert the IUD.
-In general, insertion can safely take place at most points of the menstrual cycle.
-Postpartum insertion can take place within two days of delivery or after four weeks.
-Removal can generally be performed at any time of the cycle.
+Insertion can usually take place safely at most points of the menstrual cycle, and removal can generally be performed at any time of the cycle.

-Halachically, if one follows the opinion that the procedure itself makes one niddah, then it is best to have the IUD inserted when one is niddah anyway.
-If one follows the opinion that the insertion does not make one niddah, it is best to have the IUD inserted after mikveh immersion so that the mild bleeding from the procedure does not lead to confusion during the bedikot of the shivah neki’im.
+Halachically, if one follows the opinion that the insertion does not make one niddah, it is best to have the IUD inserted after mikveh immersion so that the mild bleeding from the procedure does not lead to confusion during the bedikot of the shivah neki’im.
 We would recommend insertion at least a week before any veset days and their attendant bedikot.